 The progress of a serious relationship leads to moving in with the other.
-Whether that be in a more traditional format after marriage or a modern stand of whenever the relationship is serious enough for that commitment, making the decision to do just that takes preparedness.
+Whether in a more traditional format after marriage or a modern stand of whenever the relationship is serious enough for that commitment, deciding to do just that takes preparedness.

-I'd like to talk about how to prepare yourself and your home for a partner.
-For the case of this article, it will be the submissive moving into the Dominant's home, but it can be the reverse and what I write here could be interpreted either way.
+I want to talk about how to prepare yourself and your home for a partner.
+For the case of this article, it will be the submissive moving into the Dominant's home, but it can be the reverse, and what I write here could be interpreted either way.

-Many of the things we do when it comes to BDSM and D/s relationships seem to come faster than in a traditional relationship, so often we forget that the base of a D/s relationship is a traditional one.
+Many of the things we do when it comes to BDSM and D/s relationships seem to come faster than in traditional ones, so often, we forget that the base of a D/s relationship is traditional.
 You are still two people that plan to cohabitate.
-With that comes decisions and plans, change and adjustment periods.
+With that comes decisions and plans, change, and adjustment periods.

-In the first list of tips, I want to give I'm going to cover the more basic 'vanilla' ideas that will make your submissive more comfortable as they move into your home.
-The second list is BDSM based tips that will hopefully start your relationship on a good footing now that you are living under the same roof.
+In the first list of tips I want to give, I'm going to cover the more basic 'vanilla' ideas that will make you more comfortable as you move into your home.
+The second list is BDSM based tips that will hopefully start your relationship on a sound footing now that you are living under the same roof.

-1. Spend a few weekends together prior to the move-in
+1. Spend a few weekends together before the move-in.

-It can be a magical experience to meet someone and fall head over heals in love or lust with someone but unless you know each other and have spent plenty of time with each other, moving in just might not be the best option.
-Go out on dates, let it get serious and when it does, start spending weekends together.
-Pick up on your personal habits and quirks.
+It can be a magical experience to meet someone and fall head over heels in love or lust with someone, but unless you know each other and have spent plenty of time with each other, moving in might not be the best option.
+Go out on dates, let it get serious, and start spending weekends together when it does.
+Pick up on your habits and quirks.
 Learn about each other's pet peeves.
-See how you handle being around each other for longer periods when the 'date' atmosphere has worn off.
+See how you handle being around each other for more extended periods when the 'date' atmosphere has worn off.

-3. Acclimate live-in family/friends and pets to new person
+3. Acclimate live-in family/friends and pets to the new person.

-Not every move will involve just the 2 people in the relationship.
-If you have family, roommates or pets they will need to get used to your new partner as well.
+Not every move will involve just the two people in the relationship.
+If you have family, roommates, or pets, they will need to get used to your new partner.
 Plan some time before they move in to get to know each other and feel comfortable about the changes that are going to happen.
 Allow them to ask questions and spend time answering them.
 It's always best to make friends rather than create strife.

-When you make changes that alter your routine, there can and will be conflicts; especially when you are trying to incorporate someone else into them.
-Try not to take a my way or the high way approach to solving these initial conflicts.
-Talk them through and openly discuss compromise.
+When you make changes that alter your routine, there can be conflicts, especially when you are trying to incorporate someone else into them.
+Try not to take my way or the high way approach to solving these initial conflicts.
+Talk them through and openly discuss a compromise.
 What would you do if their idea of a clean room means having the dirty clothes picked up, but yours is more detailed?
-Even in a D/s relationship there has to be compromise - most importantly within those first few months of adjustment.
+Even in a D/s relationship, there has to be a compromise - most importantly, within those first few months of adjustment.

-1. Know who is expected to do what as far as chores, roles or an initial contract should be discussed
+1. Know who is expected to do what as far as chores, roles, or an initial contract discussed.

-Discussing who is in charge of things like grocery shopping, housework and other tasks in the home will help both of you figure out your roles in the relationship.
+Discussing who is in charge of things like grocery shopping, housework, and other tasks in the home will help both of you figure out your roles in the relationship.
 This is often a good time for an initial contract if you are interested in writing one up.
-Talk about what is expected of each partner, the role they are expected to take on and how to respond to each other that may be different than you do now.
+Talk about what is expected of each partner, and how to respond to each other that may be different than you do now.

 2. Don't expect Dominance and submission 24/7 - same goes for sex and play.
 There is a need for downtime.

 This isn't the time to dump all the fantasy rules and behavior changes on your submissive.
 There is no way anyone can pick up everything right away in a new move.
-Add things slowly, as you adjust so that you don't overwhelm them.
-You want to give this new facet of your life a chance to work right?
+Add things slowly as you adjust so that you don't overwhelm them.
+You want to give this new facet of your life a chance to work.

-An often forgotten resource for adjusting to a new live-in relationship are friends and family that have done it before.
-Just because your establishing a D/s structure doesn't mean your mom can't help you figure out how to best adjust to having a partner to take care of.
+An often forgotten resource for adjusting to a new live-in relationship is friends and family that have done it before.
+Just because you're establishing a D/s structure doesn't mean your mom can't help you figure out how best to adjust to having a partner to take care of.
 If you are seeking help with the D/s side of things, a local community could be a savior to you.
 Face to face meetings where you can get immediate support and advice is sometimes a treasure.
 If you can't do a local scene, get support online.
-Make the effort to make it work before throwing in the towel when and if things get tough.
+Make an effort to make it work before throwing in the towel when and if things get tough.

-On this happy adventure there are many things to consider.
-I hope that I have helped you prepare for a wonderful joy to life - a partnership that is strong and pleasing to both of you.
+On this happy adventure, there are many things to consider.
+I hope that I have helped you prepare for a beautiful joy to life - a partnership that is strong and pleasing to both of you.

 Thoughts to Ponder: